saarpart/recipe-app-api/README.md

 Create new file in the new app named urls.py.
 Add the new urls in the app urls.py

+To implement a detail recipe we need to:
+Create a deiat serializers
+Determine in the views.py which serializer to use (detailed or list).
+***Return a REFERENCE to the class and not an object!***

 Execute unit tests:
 -------------------